fcaliquaglia/thaao_data_availability/OLD/README.md

 Additionally, you can specify if you want the historical events, the Italian field campaigns and the progress bar to be plotted.
-The instruments considered are selected in batches: current, legacy, macmap or all.
+The instruments considered are selected in batches: current, legacy, hyso or all.

 ## `settings.py`